DeSciL/Qualtrics/Hits/Hits.md

 #### 2. HIT Instructions

 On the HIT previw page on Mturk we display your `<div />`.
+These instructions are displayed before the turker accept the HIT and helps him to decide if he is eligible to perform the task.
 Instructions will be rendered with [twitter boostrap](http://getbootstrap.com/).

      <div>
 		<p><b>Purpose of the study:</b> To understand decision making processes</p>